DejvCodes/Sneaker-App/README.md

 ## 👟 Sneaker App
 A modern and elegant sneaker showcase built with React, CSS, and Framer Motion.  <br>
-This app allows users to browse and search for sneakers, view detailed product info,  <br> and enjoy a smooth user experience with animations and responsive design.
+This app allows users to browse and search for sneakers, view detailed product info, and enjoy a smooth user experience with animations and responsive design.

 ## 🚀 Features
 • Browse Sneakers – View a full collection of sneakers in a responsive grid. <br>